Kidd Jordan

-Edward "Kidd" Jordan (born May 5, 1935) is an American jazz saxophonist and music educator from New Orleans, Louisiana.
+Edward "Kidd" Jordan (Crowley, May 5, 1935 – April 7, 2023) was an American jazz saxophonist and music educator from New Orleans, Louisiana.

-After completing a music degree at Southern University in Baton Rouge, he relocated to New Orleans.
 He taught at Southern University at New Orleans from 1974 to 2006.

 Biography

 Jordan was born in Crowley, Louisiana, and was raised during the time when rice farming was the predominant economic activity in the area.
 Jordan has noted that the music in southwestern Louisiana was "strictly Zydeco and Blues from way around, and that's what I came up listening to."
 Zydeco musician Clifton Chenier hailed from the same area, as did tenor saxophonist Illinois Jacquet (whose music teacher also instructed Jordan).

 Jordan's first instruments were C-melody and alto saxophones.
 While in high school, Jordan began performing "stock arrangements for three or four saxophones" with some older musicians, and immersed himself in the music of Charlie Parker.
 Jordan read transcribed solos in Down Beat magazine but also learned Parker's music by ear.
 He credits Illinois Jacquet with first giving him the idea of playing free improvisation, but was more profoundly affected by the free jazz of Ornette Coleman (who had previously performed in the area with blues bands).

-Jordan majored in music education at Southern University, attending the school at the same time as Alvin Batiste (his brother-in-law).
+Jordan majored in music education at Southern University in Baton Rouge, attending the school at the same time as his brother-in-law, Alvin Batiste.
 He originally planned to become a classical alto saxophonist.
 He moved to New Orleans in 1955, and began playing frequent R&B gigs with musicians such as Guitar Slim, Ray Charles, Big Maybelle, Big Joe Turner, Chuck Willis (with George Adams on baritone) and Choker Campbell.
 Jordan has described these gigs as being "satisfying for me, because there was a feeling that you'd get from dealing with that.
 I've played with some of the great female vocalists, from Gladys Knight to Aretha Franklin, or Big Maybelle, Little Esther, Lena Horne, and there's an aesthetic in dealing with those people that a whole lot of people don't get to.
 And the aesthetic from the Blues is a part of the thing that I want to have in my playing.
 I don't care how out it gets."